e-c-k-e-r/vall-e/docs/models.md

 While the original paper called for a separate AR model and a NAR model, and by treating the AR and the NAR as unique tasks, you can actually train a unified model (`AR+NAR`) for effectively free, as the internal states of the two should overlap quite a lot.
 * Additionally, you can even train a `NAR-len` model on top of an existing model.

+Later papers for discrete TTS solutions work around the multiple codebook problem by introducing exotic interleaving patterns to work around existing problems.
+For all intents and purposes, these aren't necessary, as the current sequencing of prioritizng the first codebook (RVQ level 0).
+The remaining RVQ levels can be easily deduced from the prior level in parallel.

 ## The AR (Autoregressive) Model

 The AR is responsible for generating the first RVQ level of the audio codes for a given output.
 References to "outputs from the AR" refers to this level, as it contibutes to the final waveform the most.